 The Blue Eye is near Muzine, a beautiful village in the south of the country, and it has easy road links with both Saranda and Gjirokaster.

-While you can’t get directly to the Blue Eye by bus, you can get pretty close and walk the rest of the way if you’re feeling energetic.
+While you can’t get directly to the Blue Eye by bus, you can get pretty close by public transport – you will have to walk the rest of the way.

 The furgon, a kind of van/bus hybrid, travels from Saranda and Gjirokaster and back again and will take you close to the eye.
-It’s a cheap option, and you can get the bus in the center of Saranda, buying your ticket from the driver.
-Tell the driver where you want to go, and they’ll give you a head’s up when it’s time to get off.
+It’s a cheap option, and you can get the public bus in the center of Saranda, buying your ticket from the coach driver.
+Tell the bus driver where you want to go, and they’ll give you a heads-up when it’s time to get off.

-Once that happens, you’ll need to follow a signposted path, around 2km in length, that takes you directly to the Blue Eye itself.
-Handily, the path is pretty shaded.
+Once that happens, you’ll need to follow a signposted path.
+It is a 2 km walk that takes you directly to the Blue Eye itself.
+Handily, the path is pretty shaded, and it is no longer a dirt track but a smooth, concreted walk.

 Head To Syri i Kalter By Car